MultiPaper/MultiPaper/README.md

     - Coordinates the servers
         - Decides who gets to tick the chunk (first in first served basis)
     - Runs as a standalone process
-        - For your convenience, it can also run as a BungeeCord plugin
+        - For your convenience, it can also run as a BungeeCord or Velocity plugin

 ![MultiPaper diagram](assets/multipaper-diagram.jpg)